Our history

 A new garden was completed in the summer creating a wonderful outside space for families to spend special moments in.
 This was made possible by an army of local businesses and community volunteers, coordinated by Darren Field, who came together to create something very special for local terminally ill children.

-Queen Consort, Camilla came to see the garden and meet some of the children and families.
+Her Majesty The Queen came to see the garden and meet some of the children and families.